cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - Unity tab should be greyed out if Unity is not being connected
 - Add timer to Unity tab
 - Control menu screen from brachIOplexus?
+- startup of either unity / brachioplexus doesnt matter

 *6) Improve Unity*
 - Create boundary boxes so ball doesnt fall off
 - create menu gui and starting scene able to be navigated from vr controllers or brachIOplexus

+- Possible goal for the next inchstone is to have a "beta" version of the project where it is fully built ?

+**July 4**
+*RESOURCES*
+- check if directory is empty [link](https://stackoverflow.com/questions/4748104/how-to-check-if-a-folder-is-empty)